openwms/org.openwms.core.uaa/README.md

 # Purpose
 The OpenWMS.org UAA (User Account & Authentication) Service deals with the administration of `Users` like creating new `Users`, updating properties of existing ones or deleting them.
 Application permissions are not directly granted to `Users` explicitly, but to `Roles` instead. `Users` are assigned to `Roles` and application permissions were granted to particular `Roles`.
-An administration API forof `Roles` and permissions is especially required for an UI application.
+An administration API for `Roles` and permissions is especially required for an UI application.

 ![classes][1]